homectl/homectl.github.io/_posts/2021-01-10-dismantling-sensors.md

-Recently, I broke two of my sensors (an expensive mistake involving USB-PD that also broke two of my voltage regulators): the MH-Z19B CO2 sensor and the PMS5003T combined particulate matter and temperature and humidity sensor.
+Recently, I broke two of my sensors (an expensive mistake involving USB-PD that also broke two of my voltage regulators): the MH-Z19B CO2 sensor and the PMS5003T combined particulate matter (fine dust) and temperature and humidity sensor.
 Of course, I took the opportunity to dismantle them and see what's inside.

 ## Winsen MH-Z19B